docksal/docksal/docs/content/getting-started/setup.md

 cat /proc/cpuinfo | grep sse4_2
 ```

-Linux distros outside of the Debian and Fedora family may still work (e.g. Alpine).
+Linux distros outside of the Debian and Fedora family may still work (e.g., Alpine).
 You will have to install Docker manually, then install Docksal as usual on [Linux](#install-linux).

 ### Windows